Benjamin-Wiegand/battmitm/README.md

 additionally, BattMITM allows you to modify the information exposed to your laptop if you've re-celled your battery pack, letting you correct any information which has changed as opposed to when it was stock.

-nothing would stop you from even trying to enter the bootrom of your BMS and reprogramming it through this (I'm not going to make any promises about success there though).
+nothing would stop you from even trying to enter the boot rom of your BMS and reprogramming it through this (I'm not going to make any promises about success there though).

+*also to be completely real it's really nice to have a battery indicator without having to wake the laptop from sleep.*

 ## is this safe?